What Is Penetration Testing and Why Small Businesses Need It

 Penetration testing provides the most accurate assessment of your organization's real-world security posture.
 Unlike compliance checklists or automated vulnerability scans, professional testing demonstrates exactly how attackers could compromise your most valuable assets—then provides a clear roadmap to prevent those attacks before they occur.

-The cost-benefit analysis is compelling: comprehensive penetration testing costs $15,000-$30,000 annually for most small businesses, while the average data breach costs $120,000-$1.24 million.
+The cost-benefit analysis is compelling: comprehensive penetration testing costs $15,000-$30,000 annually for most small businesses, while the average data breach costs $120,000-$1.24 million in 2026.
 Organizations conducting regular penetration testing discover and remediate critical vulnerabilities 277 days faster than those relying on other security measures alone, according to IBM Security research.

 Find Your Vulnerabilities Before Attackers Do